statgarten/playdoh/README.md

 ## Instruction for Dev
 1. Clone playdoh and open it in VS Code.
+2. Download pretrained models into `fastapi_backend/pretrained_model` from [Google Drive](https://drive.google.com/drive/folders/1up4XtIwaaLf_bUAQxGlbqGaNU6Lq-I0T?usp=drive_link)
-2. Build Docker images and run containers using Docker Compose with the following command:
+3. Build Docker images and run containers using Docker Compose with the following command:
 ```
 docker-compose up -d
 ```
-3. If you make any modifications to the code, either on the frontend or backend, restart the respective container derived from the corresponding image.
+4. If you make any modifications to the code, either on the frontend or backend, restart the respective container derived from the corresponding image.